Foursquare City Guide: Availability

-Foursquare is available for Android, iOS & Windows Phone devices.
+Foursquare is available for Android and iOS devices.
 Versions of Foursquare were previously available for Symbian OS, Series 40, MeeGo, WebOS, Maemo, Windows Phone, Bada, BlackBerry OS, PlayStation Vita, and Windows 8.
 Users may also use their mobile browsers to access Foursquare mobile, but feature phone users must search for venues manually instead of using GPS that most smartphone applications can use.

 History

 Launch and early years

 Foursquare started out in 2009 in 100 worldwide metro areas.
 In January 2010, Foursquare changed their location model to allow check-ins from any location worldwide.

 In September 2010 Foursquare announced version 2.0 of its check-in app which aimed to direct users to new locations and activities, rather than just sharing their location.
 Foursquare has also created a button that would add any location in the app to a user's to-do list, and the app would now remind the user when there were to-do items nearby.

 On February 21, 2011, Foursquare reached 7 million users IDs.
 The company was expected to pass 750 million check-ins before the end of June 2011, with an average of about 3 million check-ins per day.
 On August 8, 2011, President Barack Obama joined Foursquare, with the intention that the staff at the White House would use the service to post tips from places the president has visited.